isotopygroup/isotopygroup.github.io/setup-env/machine.md

 ```

 ### Adding a theme to rEFInd
-One of the themes mentioned on the rEFInd website is [Regular-theme](https://github.com/bobafetthotmail/refind-theme-regular) which can be installed as follows:
+One of the themes mentioned on the rEFInd website is [Regular-theme](https://github.com/bobafetthotmail/refind-theme-regular).
+The installation mostly just requires copying image and configuration files.
+If `git` has been installed ([installing git](/setup-env/git#install-git)) you can download and copy these files as follows:

 ```
 git clone https://github.com/bobafetthotmail/refind-theme-regular.git